-Any additional limits to inspection Concealed areas beneath and around shower tray areas were not visible.
+Any additional limits to inspection within the bedrooms were obscured by furniture.
+My inspection of the roof covering was restricted from ground level and some parts were not visible.
+The flat roof coverings were not visible from ground level.
+Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.